When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Methodology

-We structure the attack framework into three logical stages: \emph{Collection}, where we gather feature statistics from public text to define geometric constraints; \emph{Design}, where we optimize the breaker token to ensure donor-side inertness while maximizing base-side impact; and \emph{Activation}, where the token is transplanted to trigger the high-salience payload in the base model.
+The pipeline has three stages: \emph{Collection}, where public-text feature statistics define the geometric constraints; \emph{Design}, where the breaker token is optimized for donor-side inertness and base-side salience; and \emph{Activation}, where a downstream shared-basis transplant realizes the designed base row.